-Elementary math vocabulary, which is known as math names, is a key component of best practice math instruction.
+Elementary math vocabulary, which is also known as math names, is a key component of best practice math instruction.
 As a result, it is essential to set up math walls (including a math word wall), explicitly teach key vocabulary, and give students opportunities to practice, discuss. and use math vocabulary words in fun and engaging ways.

 This blog post will answer the following questions:

 - Why is teaching elementary math vocabulary words important?